A-Hem/scope-mark-4/my-html-project/README.md

 # My HTML Project

-This project is a simple HTML webpage that demonstrates the use of continuous integration with GitHub Actions.
+This project is a simple HTML webpage for ecommerce that demonstrates the use of continuous integration with GitHub Actions.

 ## Project Structure